justinsgithub/justintylers/content/writings/freezing-to-death.md

 ---

-The copes let the party go.
+The cops let the party go.

 I guess some people suggested an after party at my place.